nastallings/Deep-Learning-Assignment-3-Parsing-data-and-Regularization/README.md

 To get the VOC PASCAL dataset, download it from: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit The Intermediate_Data_Set and the Intermediate_Data_Set.zip can be obtained by running the code on the downloaded dataset.
-Make sure to save the data under a Data folder in the project.
+Make sure to extract the VOC PASCAL dataset to a folder called Data in the project directory.
 See VOC_PASCAL_Hierarchy.png for an example.